zriyansh/signoz.io/src/pages/case-study/instasafe.md

 ### *What did you like about SigNoz?*

  “I was looking for common platforms and exploring some upcoming open source tracing products.
 Then I found out SigNoz.I thought to give it a try.
 I think I spent around maybe 20-30 minutes to apply and everything was up.
 End to end.
-It's not just the server side, including the endpoint et al.
+It's not just the server side metrics, but including the endpoint latencies, et al.
 So I was able to run a script and then configure everything.”

 ”This was the turning point for me to look at the SigNoz.
 What I liked was that you have both metrics and traces and logs in the roadmap potential one.
 And second, simplicity and easier to maintain for a team like ours.”